y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>May 18, 2023</time> Cameraman, anyone?
+Also, won best speaker for a motion in a debate, and lot's of environment work.

 - <time>May 15, 2023-May 17, 2023</time> Did some (really^3 important) organisational work.

 - <time>May 09, 2023-May 14, 2023</time> Did some (really, really important) organisational work.